DiegoVallely/anchor/README.md

 The proplem solution using **knapsack problem**

-But first, I've calculated the total of each combination for each coins as following:
+But first, I calculated the total of each combination for each coins as following:

 ```python
 from itertools import *